-5. Pitch should say something about you
+5. The pitch should say something about you

-Your past history may come as a help in terms of credibility to your business idea.
+Your past history may come as help in terms of credibility to your business idea.
 They like to side with people who know what they are talking about, preferring those who can show that they have relevant knowledge in the business, thereby helping to increase the possibility of the idea taking flight.

 Your connections with relevant industries may also be helpful and yes, your personality can help as well.
 It gives investors an inside look into the kind of person behind the idea – whether you are passionate, dynamic, capable or a flip-flop with half an idea that you won’t be able to see to fruition.
-A pitch riddled with dynamic personality can be very inspiring to say the least.
+A pitch riddled with dynamic personality can be very inspiring, to say the least.

 6. Eyeing Success